robenkleene/design-references/after-effects/after-effects-compositions.md

 ### Rendering

-To pre-render a nested composition
+To pre-render a nested composition, select the composition in the `Project Panel` and choose `Composition > Pre-Render...`, configure the render settings, and then render.
+The layer will be replaced by the result of the render, to update the rendered version, just re-render that composition.

 ## Tips